Glasgow Coma Scale

 What is the Trauma Score and Injury Severity Score?

 The Trauma Score and Injury Severity Score (TRISS) is another test that healthcare providers use when a person has been injured.
-Healthcare providers check the person's age, blood pressure, and how the pupils in his eyes respond to light.
+Healthcare providers check the person's age, blood pressure, and how the pupils in his or her eyes respond to light.
 A person's pupils normally get smaller in light and larger in darkness.
 If pupils get smaller and larger correctly, it may mean the person's brain injury is not as severe.
 The TRISS helps healthcare providers plan the person's care.

 Where can I find support and more information?